wangfowen/owenwangdotcom/blog/draft/2019-03-26-new-zealanalysis.md

 publish: false
 categories: blog
 sitemap: false
 ---

 _Welcome to the Newsletter Series.
-[Ivy](http://ivyxu.co/?utm_source=referral&&utm_medium=owenwangdotcom){:target="_blank"} and I co-write a [periodic newsletter](https://mailchi.mp/03e9ab1adc54/ivyowen){:target="_blank"}.
+Ivy and I co-write a [periodic newsletter](https://ivyandowen.substack.com/){:target="\_blank"}.
 This piece is adapted from an edition of it, dated when the newsletter came out._
 <br/>
 <br/>

-We previously talked about [our personal reflections](/blog/vanalysis){:target="_blank"} from the last three months.
+We previously talked about [our personal reflections](/blog/vanalysis){:target="\_blank"} from the last three months.
 As we leave the country, we wanted to talk about our reflections on New Zealand itself.

 ## Kiwis are very trusting